 What to do if you have an old:

-- Do you have a printout of a public address, a private key, and/or a QR code?
+- Do you have a printout of a public address, a private key, a QR code, and/or a 12/24 word phrase?
 This is usually what a ‘paper wallet’ looks like.
-Here, the private key will be your method of access, but we don’t recommend entering your key directly online.
-Here’s why: the private key gives full and permanent access to your wallet’s contents, so accidentally entering it on a fake site or having it exposed to malware can lead to the immediate theft of your funds.
+Here, the private key or the phrase will be your method of access.
+Keep in mind that we don’t recommend entering your private key directly online.
+Here’s why: the private key gives full and permanent access to your wallet’s contents, so accidentally entering it on a fake site or having it exposed to malware can lead to the immediate theft of your assets.

 Private key, phrase, or keystore file